A Sacred Pilgrimage to Empower the Divine Feminine

 February 25th – March 8th, 2019

-Are you feeling disconnected from your full empowerment?
 Are you looking for the way to feel the sacred nature of your wholeness, your sensuality, your agency, your aliveness in each cell?
 Do you want to feel more connected to the Earth and your sense of purpose in all you do?

 I can tell you that I’ve struggled with these questions on my path and have found my own empowerment and capacity through accepting and intentionally cultivating my relationship with all aspects of my body, mind and soul.
 I took a quantum leap forward in my personal journey when I went to Nepal over three years ago.
 My plan was to continue my ‘Pilgrimage Home’ that I was on for 7 months traveling from my ancestral home in England to India and then to Nepal to continue studying Tibetan Buddhism and traditional tantric dance.
 I also left an intimate partnership knowing that I needed to cultivate my own sacred masculine self rather than relying on any man outside of me.
 I had received a Buddhist ministry degree from Harvard Divinity School a few years before and I didn’t feel like I could receive that degree fully until I had been to the home of the Buddha and felt the place and the culture myself.
 I also found myself learning about the dakini Vajra Yogini and realizing she was becoming my guide and guardian and I was becoming her.